-Founded in 1939, the Range Riders Museum, in Miles City, has lots of great exhibits from dinosaurs to the present day.
-You learn all about Native Americans, pioneers, ranchers, and railroads across Montanan history.
+Founded in 1939, the Range Riders Museum in Miles City has lots of great exhibits from dinosaurs to the present day.
+You learn about Native Americans, pioneers, ranchers, and railroads across Montanan history.

 Kids can discover more about the past through the museum’s collection of photographs, and artifacts.
-They have a huge collection of antique weapons, saddles, arrowheads, carts, and even whole historic buildings!
+They have a huge collection of antique weapons, saddles, arrowheads, carts, and historic buildings!